ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 | 110 | 6E | 0110 1110 |
 | 127 | 7F | 0111 1111 |

-The memory capacity stays the same when using the two's complement.
+The memory capacity stays the same when you switch from SMR to the two's complement.
 One byte can store the numbers from -127 to 127.

-Let's consider adding negative numbers in the two's complement.
-For example, we add 14 and -8.
-First, write them in the two's complement.
-Here is the result:
+Here is an example of adding numbers 14 and -8.
+First, you should write them in the two's complement this way:
 {line-numbers: false}
 ```
 14 = 0000 1110
 -8 = 1111 1000
 ```

-Now add these number like this:
+Now you can add the numbers:
 {line-numbers: false}
 ```
 14 + (-8) = 0000 1110 + 1111 1000 = 1 0000 0110
 ```

 The addition leads to the overflow.
-The highest one did not fit into one byte.
-We should discard it.
-Then the final result looks like this:
+The highest one does not fit into a single byte.
+The rest bits make a positive number.
+It means that you should discard the highest one.
+This way, you get the following result:
 {line-numbers: false}
 ```
 0000 0110 = 6
 ```

 When addition gives a negative result, you should not discard the highest bit.
-For example, we want to add the numbers -25 and 10.
-When we write them in two's complement, they look like this:
+Here is an example.
+You want to add numbers -25 and 10.
+They look this way in the two's complement:
 {line-numbers: false}
 ```
 -25 = 1110 0111
 10 = 0000 1010
 ```

-The addition of these numbers gives the following result:
+This is the result of the addition:
 {line-numbers: false}
 ```
 -25 + 10 = 1110 0111 0000 1010 = 1111 0001
 ```

-Let's convert the result from two's complement to ones' complement.
-Then do one more step and get it in SMR.
-Here are the conversions:
+Now you should convert the result to decimal.
+First, covert it from two's complement to the ones' complement.
+Second, convert the result to SMR.
+You get the following sequence of conversions:
 {line-numbers: false}
 ```
 1111 0001 - 1 = 1111 0000 -> 1000 1111 = -15
 ```

-When converting from ones' complement to SMR, we invert all bits except the highest one.
-This way, we got the correct result of adding -25 and 10.
+When converting from the ones' complement to SMR, you invert all bits except the highest one.
+This way, you get the correct result of adding -25 and 10.

-Two's complement allowed the standard adder of the CPU to add negative numbers.
-Moreover, the adder does this calculation in a single step.
+The two's complement allows the CPU adder to operate negative numbers.
+Moreover, such calculations require a single step only.
 Therefore, there is no performance loss, unlike the ones' complement case.

-Two's complement solved the problem of zero representation.
-There is only one way to represent it.
-It is the number with all bits zeroed.
-Therefore, there are no issues with comparing numbers.
+The two's complement solves the problem of zero representation.
+It has only one way to represent it.
+Zero is the number with all bits zeroed.
+Therefore, you do not have issues with comparing numbers anymore.

-All modern computers represent integers in two's complement.
+All modern computers use the two's complement representation to store numbers in memory.

 {caption: "Exercise 3-7.
 Arithmetic operations with numbers in the two's complement representation", format: text, line-numbers: false}
 ```
-Represent the following integers in two's complement and add them:
+Represent the following integers in the two's complement and add them:

 * 79 + (-46)
 * -97 + 96

-Represent the following two-byte integers in two's complement and add them:
+Represent the following two-byte integers in the two's complement and add them:

 * 12868 + (-1219)
 ```